 San Francisco Bay

 We are investigating carbon cycling in tidal wetlands, where both atmospheric and hydrologic carbon fluxes significantly influence ecosystem carbon balance and soil carbon accumulation rates.
 Currently, we are running an eddy covariance tower in the Eden Landing Ecological Reserve, located 15min from CSUEB Hayward campus.
-This site is currently measuring atmospheric exchange of carbon dioxide and methane.
+This site includes measurements of atmospheric exchange of carbon dioxide and methane.

 Sacramento-San Joaquin Delta

 We are investigating how land management and carbon credit protocols can be used to protect a critical water supply: the Sacramento-San Joaquin River Delta.
 Our work in the Delta is focused on studying the greenhouse gas effect of converting drained agricultural lands back to flooded conditions, thereby reversing soil subsidence, protecting an important water supply and providing wildlife habitat.
 We are using ecosystem and soil scale flux measurements to inform process-based model development that can be used to predict greenhouse gas emissions from drained and flooded peatland systems.

 In collaboration with UC Berkeley, Hydrofocus, the American Carbon Registry, the Department of Water Resources, and the Delta Conservancy, we developed a greenhouse gas protocol that uses our model (PEPRMT) to quantify greenhouse gas emission reductions resulting from Delta wetland restoration.

 Compost amendments to rangelands have been shown to enhance soil carbon sequestration while simultaneously lowering greenhouse gas emissions from urban and agricultural waste streams.
 Amending soils with compost provides many co-benefits including reduced landfill and manure storage loads and emissions, increased agricultural production, enhanced drought resilience, and soil health.